Conflict Transformation

 Select One:

-Select three courses from one of the following areas.
+Select two courses from one of the following areas.
 Courses may not double count for the Core and the Focus Areas:

 AA S 595Asian American Communities and Public Policy3